NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 overutilized.
 Controller utilization is computed by the drivers as a function of CPU utilization and other internal I/O metrics.
-The default filter function supplied by the Data ONTAP drivers is "capabilities.utilization < 70"; 70% utilization is a good starting point beyond which I/O throughput and latency may be adversely affected by additional Cinder volumes.
+The default filter function supplied by the Data ONTAP drivers is "capabilities.utilization < 70".
+A utilization of 70% is a good starting point beyond which I/O throughput and latency may be adversely affected by additional Cinder volumes.
 The filter function may be overridden on a per-backend basis in the Cinder configuration file.
 See `Configure and